MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-send-app-notification.md

 contributors:
 ---

-# XSendAppNotification and related action functions in Power Apps
+# XSendAppNotification and related action functions in Power Apps (preview)

+[This article is pre-release documentation and is subject to change.]

 Send an in-app notification with optional actions to a recipient.

 > [!IMPORTANT]
+> - This is a preview feature.
+> - Preview features aren’t meant for production use and may have restricted functionality.
+These features are available before an official release so that customers can get early access and provide feedback.
-> The functions in this topic are in preview and will change before general availability.
-While in preview, the "X" prefix will be used on the functions, and the functions will be available for use only with [Dataverse low-code plug-ins](https://learn.microsoft.com/power-apps/maker/data-platform/low-code-plug-ins).
+> - Throughout the preview period, the functions are labeled with the **X** prefix and can only be used with the [Dataverse low-code plug-ins](/power-apps/maker/data-platform/low-code-plug-ins).

 ## Description

 The **XSendAppNotification** function sends an in-app notification to a recipient.
 These notifications are displayed ot the app user as a toast or within the notification center.
-See [Send in-app notifications within model-driven apps](https://learn.microsoft.com/power-apps/developer/model-driven-apps/clientapi/send-in-app-notifications.md) for more information.
+For more information, see [Send in-app notifications within model-driven apps](/power-apps/developer/model-driven-apps/clientapi/send-in-app-notifications).

 An in-app notification can have zero to many actions on the notification card.
 The following functions are used as parameters in the XSendAppNotification function to add actions to the app notification card.
-See [Notification actions](https://review.learn.microsoft.com/power-apps/developer/model-driven-apps/clientapi/send-in-app-notifications?branch=jaredha-appnotificationapi&tabs=powerfx%2Csdk2%2Cwebapi3%2Cpowerfx4%2Cwebapi5%2Cwebapi6#notification-actions) for more information on each action type.
+For more information on each action type, see [Notification actions](/power-apps/developer/model-driven-apps/clientapi/send-in-app-notifications?branch=jaredha-appnotificationapi&tabs=powerfx%2Csdk2%2Cwebapi3%2Cpowerfx4%2Cwebapi5%2Cwebapi6#notification-actions).
 - **XCreateUrlAction**: adds a URL action to the notification.
 - **XCreateSidePaneActionForDashboard**: adds a side pane action that will navigate in the side pane to a page with a type of `dashboard`.
 - **XCreateSidePaneActionForEntity**: adds a side pane action that will navigate in the side pane to a page with a type of `entityrecord`.